---

 ```

 Use `setProviderAndWait()` to block evaluation until the initial flag configuration is received from Remote Configuration.
-This ensures flags are ready before the application starts serving traffic.
+This helps ensure flags are ready before the application starts serving traffic.
 The default timeout is 30 seconds.

 `ProviderNotReadyError` is an OpenFeature SDK exception thrown when the provider times out during initialization.
 Catching it allows the application to start with default flag values if Remote Configuration is unavailable.
 If not caught, the exception propagates and may prevent application startup.
 Handle this based on your availability requirements.